aimms/documentation/dataexchange/api.rst

 * read by :js:func:`dex::ReadFromFile`,
 * serving as a request or response file to :js:func:`dex::client::NewRequest`

 can also be a memory stream, i.e. a file stored in memory.
+Memory streams can be up to 1 MB big.
 Memory streams can help

 * improve performance because they do not incur disk I/O, or delay because of virus scanning generated files on disk,
 * reduce clutter in your project folder.